Unit: 1/1st Battalion [Corps of Lancers]

 In April 1918, the Regiment left the Brigade and the Yeomanry had their horses taken away and the men were ordered to retrain as machine gunners.
 Heartbroken by losing their trusted steeds they buried their spurs in the desert, merging with 1/1st East Riding of Yorkshire Yeomanry to form “D” Battalion, Machine Gun Corps.
 It was as the 102nd MGC that they moved to France in June 1918 and were attached to the First Army.

-Frederick clearly did not go with the Battalion to France as he died of pneumonia at the 74th Casualty Clearing Station, Palestine, on 13 December 1918.
-Service number later renumbered to 55537.
+Frederick clearly did not go with the Battalion to France as he died of pneumonia at the 74th Casualty Clearing Station, Palestine, on 13 February 1918.
+His service number was later renumbered to 55537.
 The CWGC Grave Registration Report for the Cemetery where Frederick is buried states that he was: ” Attd.
 H.Q.
 22nd Mounted Brigade ” at the time of his death.